 Then, companies should assess their current recordkeeping systems to ensure that all KDE’s are included in the data collection process.
 Large operations will need digital tracking systems for their traceability lot codes (TLCs), product IDS, and other data points.

 With the two-year grace period, it shouldn’t be a problem to reach FSMA 204 compliance.
-But the best practice is to start now and save yourself the headache of trying to implement detailed recordkeeping systems that meet FDA requirements at the last minute.
+Still, the best practice is to start now and save yourself the headache of trying to implement detailed recordkeeping systems that meet FDA requirements at the last minute.